ZzAve/teambalance/README.md

 ### Use case

-[Tovo](https://tovo.nl/)'s Heren 5 is a volleybal team in Utrecht, The Netherlands.
-They have a training on a weekly basis, and play a competion is a poule of 11, meaning they'll play 20 matches per year.
+[Tovo](https://tovo.nl/) is a Utrecht based Volleybal club, consisting of many.
+The teams have a training on a weekly basis, and play a competion is a poule of 11, meaning they'll play 20 matches per year.
 What's more, there are some other (obligatory) events for the team to meet.
 During events (most notably the matches), members meet in the canteen of the sports hall before and after the match for some drinks.